starlingfire/MMM-NextCloud-Tasks/README.md

 | `showWithoutDue`     | *Optional*: Should tasks without a due date be shown?
 Default `true`
 | `dateFormat`         | *Optional*: Format for displaying dates.
 Default `DD.MM.YYYY` Uses [moment.js formats](https://momentjs.com/docs/#/displaying/format/)

 ### Note:
 If both conditions `startsInDays`and `dueInDays`are set both are checked after each other.
 So when one or both conditions are true the task will be shown.

+### The glow effect:
+When you toggle a task there is a glow effect which strangely was offset.
+You will know what I mean if you see that there is s.th. wrong with the effect.
+If that is the case please open an issue - then another setting options needs to be made to fix the overlay.
+For a quick fix you can change a line of code in `MMM-Nextcloud-Tasks.js':
+`overlay.style.top = (item.offsetTop + 3) + 'px'; // this is a weird thing as the overlay is not exactly on top of the item without the +2`

 ## Screenshots